The Open Season

 The Open Season were a four-piece alternative rock band from Adelaide, South Australia.

 The Open Season formed in December 2004.
 The group is known for combining gutsy Aussie rock vocals and heavy melodic guitar riffs and have shared stages with bands such as New Found Glory, Lagwagon, Motion City Soundtrack, Behind Crimson Eyes, Matchbook Romance, The Audition, Parkway Drive, Mere Theory, After The Fall, Kisschasy, Gyroscope, In The Grey, Forgetting Yesterday, Angela's Dish, Straylight Run, Stolen Youth, Sunset Avenue, Something With Numbers, Trial Kennedy, Horsell Common, The Hot Lies, and The Getaway Plan.
 The Open Season toured nationally numerous times.

 In 2005, only days after releasing their demos online, the band signed with label Pee Records and released an EP, Chase.
 The EP debuted at no 1 on the SA Real Music Charts (AWESAM) and sold out of its first pressing within a few weeks.
 Tracks from Chase and Before We Start have received airplay on Nova FM and Australian national youth radio station Triple J, including being voted by the Australian public as one of the Top 40 charted releases of 2005 on Stuart Harvey's Short Fast Loud on Triple J.

-With an explosive and impressive live show, the band gained much respect from local and interstate punters, critics and artists alike.